Frank (company): Acquisition

-Lawsuit
+Legal developments

+Lawsuits

-In December 2022, JPMorgan Chase sued Javice and Frank chief growth officer Olivier Amar for fraud, alleging that they lied to the bank by making up millions of fake student accounts to show that it had a successful, growing business.
-The lawsuit was filed in a Delaware federal court.
+In December 2022, JPMorgan Chase sued Javice and Amar for fraud, alleging that they lied to the bank by making up millions of fake student accounts to show a successful, growing business.
 Javice claimed that Frank had 4.25 million users.
 According to the lawsuit, the company had fewer than 300,000 in reality.
 According to the lawsuit, Javice and Amar paid a data-science professor $18,000 to create a list of fake user-generated names and addresses in addition to purchasing a list of 4.5 million student names from a marketing firm.

 JPMorgan Chase claimed that it uncovered the fake user data when it launched an email-marketing campaign and more than 70% of the addresses that were allegedly Frank customers were not successfully delivered.
-The U.S. Securities and Exchange Commission charged Javice with fraud, which was filed in U.S. District Court for the Southern District of New York.
-Javice was arrested in April 2023 and has denied the allegations.

 In a counter lawsuit, Javice sued JPMorgan Chase for wrongful termination after the bank fired her in November 2022, alleging she was owed millions of dollars for expenses incurred while defending herself against internal investigations.
 She also claimed the bank violated student privacy laws.
 In May 2023, a Delaware court ordered JPMorgan Chase to cover Javice's legal fees.

-JPMorgan Chase shut down the Frank website in January 2023.
+In March 2026, JP Morgan sued Aleph and Rowan's trust fund, Frank's principal investors, to return proceeds from the sale.
+Rowan reached a settlement, but Aleph planned to fight in court.

+Criminal proceedings

+The U.S. Securities and Exchange Commission charged Javice with fraud, which was filed in the U.S. District Court for the Southern District of New York.
+Javice was arrested in April 2023 and denied the allegations.

 In July 2023, Javice and Amar were charged with wire fraud, bank fraud, securities fraud, and conspiracy.
 On March 28, 2025, both were found guilty on all counts.

 On September 29, 2025, Javice was sentenced to 85 months in prison.
 Amar was sentenced to 68 months on November 5, 2025.